1arp/create-a-file-action/README.md

 with:
     content: value
 ```
-Conteng of the file (default: empty)
+Content of the file (default: empty)

 ## Example Usage